 3. What do clients from other markets need to keep in mind when they plan to do PR in your region?

 Jess Myrthu: I would say exactly the same things as my Bulgarian colleague stated in a previous interview: “Companies can save lots of efforts and hardship by working with an established local partner.
 It’s very important to find an agency with the right market knowledge and established contacts.
-While this might true for most countries there are regions where it is even more essential like in a small county such as ours with very established networks.”
+While this might true for most countries, there are regions where it is even more essential, like in a small county such as ours with very established networks.”
+This is where international PR can make a significant difference.

 Next Tuesday out PR series will talk to Vilma Bosticco to learn how the financial crisis influenced PR practices in Italy and why it is a very bad idea to talk “off the record” to Italian media.